robin-schneider/cicy-fourfolds/README.md

 python four_fold_worker.py --fconfig=efficient.in
 ```

-Note the hyperparameters found for a classification run do generically not generalize well to a regression architecture.
-You will have to do a separate hyperparameter tuning for that one.
+Note: the hyperparameters found for a classification run do generically not generalize well to a regression architecture.
+You will have to do a separate hyperparameter optimization for the regression case.
 It is also possible to predict all four hodge numbers at the same time:

 ```console
 python BOHB.py --min_budget=10 --max_budget=100 --nfold=4 --shared_directory=bohb4 --hodge=-1 --classification=0
 ```

-Such a scan will take even more time and the results are not comparable to the accuracy in all four hodge numbers as found by the [CICYminer](https://github.com/thesfinox/ml-cicy-4folds).
+Such a scan will take even more time and the results are not comparable to the accuracy achieved by the [CICYminer](https://github.com/thesfinox/ml-cicy-4folds).
-That is because the current implementation only shares the Inception-blocks but does not give separate Inception-modules to each task.
-It also doe not utilize the Huber Loss.
-Training with additional aux-losses further increases computation time significantly.
+The reasons for that are as follows: The current implementation only shares the Inception modules but the different tasks do not have their own Inception blocks.
+It also does not utilize the Huber Loss.
+Training with additional aux-losses is implemented, but increases computation time significantly.

 ## Notebooks